Concordium/concordium-base/rust-bins/docs/user-cli.md

 Assuming everything is in order the identity provider should eventually return the identity object.
 We refer to it as `id-object.json` in the command below.

-# Create accounts from an identity object.
+# Create accounts from an identity object

 After obtaining the identity object from the identity object from the identity provider you can create additional accounts on the chain.
 Note that at this point the initial account already exists on the chain.
 Accounts are created by deploying credentials.